thunderstore-io/thunderstore-ui/packages/ts-uploader/README.md

 - `yarn run build`: Builds the project
 - `yarn run dev`: Builds the project & watches files for changes, triggering a rebuild

+### Testing

+The test suite expects a Thunderstore backend environment to be running and access to it configured.

+Make sure the following conditions are filled:

+1. The `TS_API_DOMAIN` environment variable points to a Thunderstore instance.
+2. The `TS_API_AUTHORIZATION` environment variable is a valid `Authorization` header value on the Thunderstore instance the `TS_API_DOMAIN` points to.
+3. The DNS names of the configured environment _and_ storage backend are accessible by node.
+This might not be the case by default, as the backend dev environment setup instructions assume the browser to handle localhost subdomains rather than instructing system-wide configuration for them.

+If using the local backend dev environment, you will most likely need to configure local DNS rules that map `thunderstore.localhost` to `127.0.0.1` and then set `http://thunderstore.localhost` as your `TS_API_DOMAIN` value.

+Additionally, for some reason jsdom XMLHttpRequest will fail to make proper requests to the `localhost:9000` domain (which is what the backend dev env will use by default for s3 pre-signed URL generation), so you might need to change the `USERMEDIA_S3_SIGNING_ENDPOINT_URL` to e.g.
+`http://thunderstore.localhost:9000/` or something else which is accessible by jsdom.